Chi Running for Beginners

 Continue Practicing Lessons One and Two

 I know that almost everyone needs to practice leveling their pelvis.
 You won’t remember all the time, as most people aren't used to engaging those muscles.
 Spend this week getting comfortable with your posture and lean by practicing specific focuses, like leveling your pelvis, or feeling your feet touch the ground, or tucking your chin.

 Continue to run for only as long you’re comfortable, then walk until you’re recovered enough to run again.
 If you need more guidance in planning your workouts, the ChiWalk-Run program tells you exactly how much to walk and run during each workout.
 From there, you can adjust the length and frequency of your walk breaks depending on what feels best for you.
 Remember: take it step by step.
 Even though it’s about running, there’s no need to rush the process!
 Get started the right way, and you'll have many years of happy running in your future.

-*It is always advised to check in with your health practitioner about starting any kind of exercise program.
+*It is always advised to check with your health practitioner before starting an exercise program.